-In the male body, the hypothalamus secretes gonadotropin-releasing hormone, or GnRH in a pulsatile fashion to stimulate the release of follicle-stimulating hormone, or FSH and luteinizing hormone or LH from the pituitary gland.
+In the male body, the hypothalamus secretes gonadotropin-releasing hormone, or GnRH, in a pulsatile fashion to stimulate the release of follicle-stimulating hormone, or FSH, and luteinizing hormone, or LH, from the pituitary gland.
 LH travels in the bloodstream to the Leydig cells of the testes, where it binds to the LH receptor and initiates a series of biochemical events that convert low-density lipoprotein or LDL cholesterol to testosterone.
 Testosterone secreted from the testes is carried by the bloodstream to target tissues where it produces its biological effects.

 Failure of the testes to make physiological levels of testosterone is called hypogonadism.
 Hypogonadism due to abnormalities of the testes themselves is called primary hypogonadism, whereas a defect in the hypothalamic-pituitary axis is termed secondary hypogonadism.
 Dual or mixed forms can also occur.
 If an insufficient amount of testosterone reaches the target tissues, manifestations of testosterone deficiency may appear in the liver, muscle, and adipose tissue.
 Testosterone binds directly to the androgen receptor.
 In the liver, testosterone enhances protein synthesis, while in muscle, testosterone enhances muscle mass.
 Given its role in muscle, men with reduced testosterone levels may complain of muscle weakness, lethargy, or decreased energy.